-A student should complete between 12 and 19 UoC.
+A student should complete between 12 and 19 units of credit per term.
 If a student fails a course, they will need to repeat that course which may lengthen study time.
 We recommend students take the failed course in the next term if available.

-Diploma of Engineering students must achieve a Satisfactory Grade (equivalent to IELTS 6.5) for the Communication and Academic Literacy (CAL) course, a minimum pass for all other courses, and a minimum WAM of 50 to progress to Second Year of the relevant degree program at UNSW.
+Diploma of Engineering students must achieve a Satisfactory Grade (equivalent to IELTS 6.5) for the Communication and Academic Literacy (CAL) course, a minimum pass for all other courses, and a minimum WAM of 50 to progress to progress to Second Year of the relevant degree program at UNSW.
 The CAL course runs over one (AELC1304) or three terms (AELC1301, AELC1302, AELC1303).